From theme park rides to Amtrak, trains in Orlando will move you in style (Winter Park Station pictured).

 Updated Feb.
 17, 2021

 The golden age of rail travel might be long gone, but here in Orlando, trains are still going full steam ahead at theme parks, attractions and commuter rail services throughout the area.
-And just like our other transportation providers, they're prioritizing your safety with enhanced health and sanitization measures designed to protect you while you play.
 Don your best engineer's cap and grab a whistle — it's time to board some of the coolest trains in Orlando!

 Train Rides & Experiences at Orlando Theme Parks